ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 (\*) Indicates a change that breaks wire compatibility with the previous draft.

+09:

+- Fixed-size queries: make the maximum batch size optional.

+- Clarify requirements for compatible VDAFs.

+- Clarify rules around creating and abandoning aggregation jobs.

+- Recommend that all task parameters are visible to all parties.

+- Bump draft-irtf-cfrg-vdaf-07 to 08 {{!VDAF}}. (\*)

+- Bump version tag from "dap-07" to "dap-09". (\*)

 08:

 - Clarify requirements for initializing aggregation jobs.